 1887 Indianapolis (Hoosiers)

-Left & Center: These renderings are based on visual documentation for uniform style and written documentation for color.
+Left: This rendering is based on visual documentation for uniform style and written documentation for color.
 Minor details may be undocumented or difficult to determine.
-An educated guess is made to complete the renderings.
+An educated guess is made to complete the rendering.

 Right: This rendering is based on written documentation for uniform style and color.
 No visual documentation is known and an artist’s conceptualization is used to create the rendering.